RaphaelIT7/gmod-holylib/README.md

 }
 ```

+> NOTE: Can return `nil` on failure.

 #### bool gameevent.RemoveListener(string name)
 string name - The event to remove the Lua gameevent listener from.

 Returns `true` if the listener was successfully removed from the given event.

+#### table gameevent.GetClientListeners(Player ply or nil)
+Returns a table containing all gameevents the given client is listening to.
+If not given a player, it will return a table containing all players and the gameevent they're listening to.

+#### bool gameevent.RemoveClientListener(Player ply, string eventName or nil)
+Removes the player from listening to the given gameevent.
+If the given gameevent is `nil` it will remove the player from all gameevents.

+Returns `true` on success.

+#### bool gameevent.AddClientListener(Player ply, String eventName)
+Adds the given player to listen to the given event.

+Returns `true` on success.

+### Hooks

+#### bool HolyLib:PreProcessGameEvent(Player ply, table gameEvents)
+Called when the client sends the gameevent list it wants to listen to.
+Return `true` to stop the engine from future processing this list.

+#### HolyLib:PostProcessGameEvent(Player ply, table gameEvents)
+Called after the engine processed the received gameevent list.

+### ConVars

+#### holylib_gameevent_callhook (default `1`)
+If enabled, it will call the gameevent hooks.

+#### holylib_gameevent_debug (default `0`)
+My debug stuff :> It'll never be important for you.

 ## threadpoolfix
 This module modifies `CThreadPool::ExecuteToPriority` to not call `CThreadPool::SuspendExecution` when it doesn't have any jobs.